BIAPT/Example-Analysis/README.md

 ## How to use the command line to git pull this repository.

 A version control system, or VCS, tracks the history of changes as people and teams collaborate on projects together.
-You can version control locally on your machine via Git or on GitHub.
-See this handbook for an introduction and basic principles [Git Handbook](https://guides.github.com/introduction/git-handbook/).
+You can version control locally on your machine via Git or on the cloud-based hosting service which is GitHub.
+See this handbook for an introduction of use and basic principles [Git Handbook](https://guides.github.com/introduction/git-handbook/).

 Here's a great tutorial recommanded for you to follow offering a slide presentation, a hands-on tutorial and presenting other great tutorials. https://emdupre.github.io/git-course/